mattmohandiss/cube/input/ARCHITECTURE.md

 - **Rate Limiting**: Movement is tied to frame delta time for consistent speed regardless of frame rate
 - **Minimal State**: Maintaining only essential state information to reduce memory overhead
 - **Event Optimization**: Using events selectively to avoid performance impact from excessive event broadcasting

+## State Management

+The input module maintains state for various toggle features:

+1. **Debug Visualization State**: Tracks whether debug visualization is enabled or disabled, ensuring consistent behavior when toggling.
+2. **Toggle Persistence**: The state of toggles is maintained between key presses, allowing features to be turned on and off.

 ## Extendability